vercel/swr-site/pages/docs/mutation.en-US.md

 Most probably, you need some data to update the cache.
 The data is resolved or returned from the promise or async function you passed to `mutate`.

 The function passed to `mutate` will return an updated document which is used to update the corresponding cache value.
-If there is an error thown while executing the function, the error will be returned so it can be handled appropriately.
+If there is an error thown while executing the function, the error will be thrown so it can be handled appropriately.

 ```jsx
 try {